- Adam Piskorek

-What is the core reason of people´s actions?
-Mises’ take on it was that Human action is necessarily always rational.
-Maslow’s take on our actions is strictly connected with affections and security:
+Let's ask ourselves, what is the core reason of people´s actions?
+Mises' take on it was that Human action is necessarily always rational.
+Maslow's take on our actions is strictly connected with affections and security:

 The fact is that people are good, Give people affection and security, and they will give affection and be secure in their feelings and their behavior.

 Most of us are security-driven, rational beings.
 According to Maslow's hierarchy of needs on the bottom of the pyramid we have rest, warmth, then the second level is private property and security.
 The problem is that the shape and condition of current economy and trends in society is not helping people to achieve this - very basic - need.
 We are just going out of major housing bubble and we may be going into another one.

 On higher levels of the pyramid, we have love, esteem, friends, goals, creativty etc. which are blocked by the lack of the lower once.
 This gives us pretty clear picture of what is going wrong.
 How people can reach for all those amazing qualities and feelings if they struggle to find security and house?
 How is it possible that in the most automated and advanced civilization that ever existed it takes a lifetime to save-up for a house?

 This causes the surge of the going back 'into the wild' and walden-like youtube channels where people live close with nature.
 Not everybody could do it and even so - we should learn to combine technology and nature, not run away from it.
 Technology is for people - not the other way around.